mtrevisan/kuroineko/README.md

 ### Math <a id="math"></a>###
  - Normal and Student-T distributions
- - Continued fractions and fraction
+ - Continued fractions
+ - Fraction

 ### Measure <a id="measure"></a>###